-I Introduction
+Introduction

-On August 5, 2016, the New York State Department of Public Service (the Department or DPS) solicited proposals from independent consulting firms to perform a comprehensive and regular management and operations audit of the Long Island Power Authority (LIPA) and its Service Provider, PSEG Long Island LLC.
-The audit was conducted under the LIPA Reform Act of 2013, see Public Service Law (PSL) §3-b(3)(d) and the Public Authority Law (PAL) §1020-f(bb), which provide that the first such audit commence on December 15, 2016, conclude by June 2018, and be re-conducted thereafter every five years.
+On December 15, 2016, the New York State Department of Public Service (the "Department" or "DPS") announced it had selected NorthStar Consulting Group, (NorthStar), to perform a comprehensive management and operations audit of the Long Island Power Authority ("LIPA") and PSEG Long Island LLC pursuant to Public Service Law (PSL) §3-b(3)(d) and the Public Authority Law (PAL) §1020-f(bb), which provided that an audit be concluded by June 2018, and be re-conducted thereafter every five years.
+NorthStar conducted the audit under supervision of DPS staff in a manner identical to such audits of investor-owned utilities ("IOUs") in the State.
+See PSL §66(19).